amirmasoudabdol/Bilbo/docs/design.md

 ##### Data Strategy

 `DataStrategy` acts as the population of the study, i.e., *data source*.
-In most cases, an instance of `DataStrategy` object uses a statistical model to sample data points and populates the `Data` object of the `Experiment`.
+In most cases, an instance of `DataStrategy` object uses a statistical model to sample data points and populates the `Data` object of the Experiment.

 Moreover, with certain *p*-hacking methods, e.g., [optional stopping](/hacking-strategies/optional-stopping), the data strategy will be used to generate *extra* data points as requested by the optional stopping.